 Prospective Graduate Students and Postdoctoral Fellows

 The Mechanisms of Affect Dysregulation Lab (MADLab) is particularly well suited for those interested in a career in academia and research in university and medical research settings.
 Graduate students gain experience in administering diagnostic interviews to assess adult psychopathology, particularly affective aggression and personality disorders (i.e., SCID, SID-P, IED-Interview), as well as experience running behavioral and psychophysiological tasks with participants.
 Opportunities exist to explore a variety of research interests, including those relating to Intermittent Explosive Disoder (IED), Borderline Personality Disorder (BPD), affective aggression, self-injurious behavior, suicidality, neuropsychology, executive functioning/cognition, fMRI data analysis, emotion regulation, psychophysiological methods, and impulsivity.
 Collaboration between graduate students on grant-related and independent projects is common.
 Graduate students are also strongly encouraged to pursue opportunities to present and publish research.
 Dr. McCloskey is currently accepting graduate student applications for the Clinical Psychology area in the Psychology Department.
 More information on how to apply can be found here.

 Prospective Research Assistants

 The lab is also an ideal fit for undergraduate students and post-baccs who demonstrate a keen interest and motivation in gaining clinical research experience, particularly those wishing eventually to apply to graduate school in psychology.
 RA responsibilities include participant screening and recruitment, assisting participants with neuroscience tasks, conducting literature searches, and managing the daily demands of lab projects.
 RAs who demonstrate exceptional potential, are dependable, and able to make a longer commitment to the lab are often able to gain additional experiences, including administering cognitive assessments, and assisting graduate students on projects that could lead to authorship on papers and/or conference presentations.
-We are not currently recruiting new volunteers.
+At this time we are not currently recruiting research assistants.
+Please check back to this page for updates on open position for volunteer research assistant positions!
 Work-study and course credit opportunities are generally only provided to those who have been with our lab for a few months (usually at least 1 semester).